allabux21/gwright99.github.io/flask-blueprint/08-database-connection-pattern.md

 ```

 #### Great!
 Problem solved, right?
 Not quite.
 Waycott's solution gives us an independent entrypoint to the database, but we still have to register the flask_sqlalchemy plugin with the Flask application.
-This probably isn't a deal-breaker but I didn't like this for a few reasons:
+This probably isn't terrible but I still didn't like it for a few reasons:

 1. I had to write an (albeit small) function to tie the objects together.
 1. It made me dependent on the flask-sqlalchemy package (which wraps the underlying SQLAlchemy library).
 1. flask-sqlalchemy has a slightly different syntax for defining database objects than using SQLAlchemy directly.

-Even though the SQLAlchemy documentation itself suggests using a helper library like flask-sqlalchemy !ADD REFERENCE!, something felt not quite right.
-Furthermore, whenever I subsequently searched for database objection creation help, I would always need to check if the answer was written from a SQLAlchemy or flask-sqlalchemy perspective.
-My assumption was that - because flask-sqlalchemy wrapped SQLAlchemy - I was better off using the base package as this would give me a greater chance of finding answers to the problems I was trying to solve.
-This opinion was reinforced by the arguments made in Edward Krueger's [Use Flask and SQLAlchemy, not Flask-SQLAlchemy!](https://towardsdatascience.com/use-flask-and-sqlalchemy-not-flask-sqlalchemy-5a64fafe22a4?gi=6c73d7f74e07) article.
+Even though the SQLAlchemy documentation itself suggests using a helper library like flask-sqlalchemy !ADD REFERENCE!, something about the design felt off.
+Furthermore, whenever I searched for database syntax help, I always had to to check if the answer was written for SQLAlchemy or flask-sqlalchemy.
+After finding too many SQLAlchemy solutions and not enough flask-sqlalchemy answers, I assumed that it was better to use SQLAlchmey directly to maximize the chances of finding answers to the problems I encountered.
+This opinion was subsequently reinforced by the arguments made in Edward Krueger's [Use Flask and SQLAlchemy, not Flask-SQLAlchemy!](https://towardsdatascience.com/use-flask-and-sqlalchemy-not-flask-sqlalchemy-5a64fafe22a4?gi=6c73d7f74e07) article.

 As a result, I decided to abandon flask-sqlalchemy and rework the code to use SQLAlchemy directly.

+### DB Connection Pattern #3: SQLAlchemy directly instantiated in a separate database file
+Using Kreuger's example as inspiration, I refactored my database file by replacing the flask-sqlalchemy with the base SQLAlchemy.

 The new `db.py` file looked like:
 ```python
 # proj/db.py